notfb/cqrs-handson/README.md

 * How can the projection-aggregator be extended so that aggregates/snapshots are updated in the background rather than on demand?
-* How can coins and stars be awarded to the students automatically based on error percentage?
+* How can coins and stars be awarded to the students automatically based on error percentage in the assignment results?